-In the wet milling process, corn or other high-starch grain is first soaked or "steeped" in sulfurous acid for approximately 24 hours to soften the whole corn kernel ahead of milling.
-After steeping, the grain goes through coarse milling to gently open the kernels to separate the corn germ from which the corn oil can be further extracted in a separate process.
-The remaining fiber, gluten and starch components are further separated and sold.
+In the wet milling process, corn or other high-starch grain is first soaked or "steeped" in sulfurous acid for approximately 24 hours to soften the whole corn kernel prior to milling.
+After steeping, the grain is coarse milled to gently open the kernels to separate the corn germ and from which corn oil is further extracted in a separate process.
+The remaining fiber, protein and starch components are further separated and sold.

-The stillage from the fermentation process is concentrated in an evaporator and is co-dried with the fiber component to be sold as corn gluten feed.
-The gluten component is filtered and dried to produce a high protein corn gluten meal.

-The starch is then processed into alcohol through fermentation.
+The stillage from the fermentation process is concentrated in an evaporator and is co-dried with the fiber component and sold as corn protein feed.
+The protein component is separated from the starch, filtered and dried to produce corn protein meal, a product with greater than 60% protein content.
+The starch component is processed into alcohol through fermentation.
 The fermentation process for alcohol at this stage is similar to the dry milling process.
 In addition, we separate and dry yeast to produce distillers yeast.